rombrew/phobia/README.md

 	- DC link current consumption and regeneration.
 	- DC link overvoltage and undervoltage.
 	- Maximal speed and acceleration (forward and reverse).
-	- Absolute location limits in servo operation.
+	- Absolute location limits in case of servo operation.

 - Input control interfaces:
 	- Analog input knob and brake signal.